braboj/tutorial-python/docs/10_debugging.md

 # certain conditions are met.
 An if-statement can invoke the builtin breakpoint
 # function when values match specific criteria, and you can set a conditional
 # breakpoint in pdb with ``break my_script.py:20, x > 10``.
 Studying these
-# patterns helps you focus on the critical moments that reveal bugs.
+# C10_regex helps you focus on the critical moments that reveal bugs.

 def process_items(items):